suchard-group/BranchSpecificSupplementary/README.md

 ant
 ```

-For Mac users, you may need to install ant by `brew install ant` through [Homebrew](https://brew.sh/).
+For Mac users, you may need to install `ant` using `brew install ant` through [Homebrew](https://brew.sh/).

-For Linux users, you can install ant by `sudo apt-get install ant`.
+For Linux users, you can install `ant` using `sudo apt-get install ant`.

 This will compile the `jar` files under `beast-mcmc/build/dist/` where you can find `beast.jar`, `beauti.jar` and `trace.jar`.

 #### Reproducing the analyses

-You may use the following commands for each case of the three data sets as described in the manuscript.
+You can use the following commands for each of the three data examples as described in the manuscript.

 Change your working directory to where you want to store the resulting log files first.